• /

 What exactly is mastitis?

 Mastitis happens when milk gets stuck in the breast (called milk stasis) and triggers an inflammatory reaction.
-While many people think mastitis is always an infection, that’s not the full story.
+While many people assume mastitis is always an infection, that’s not the full story.

-In fact, mastitis begins as inflammation—caused by milk escaping the ducts and entering surrounding tissue, which the body sees as a problem.
-This triggers swelling, pain, redness, fever, and flu-like symptoms.
-That fluid (inflammatory and milk) forms the lumpiness you can feel—but this fluid does not re-enter the ducts, so “pumping it out” won’t resolve mastitis alone.
+At first, mastitis begins as inflammation—caused by milk escaping the ducts and entering surrounding tissue, which the body recognises as a problem.
+Consequently, swelling, pain, redness, fever, and flu-like symptoms appear.
+The inflammatory and milk fluid then forms the lumpiness you can feel.
+Importantly, this fluid does not re-enter the ducts, so “pumping it out” won’t resolve mastitis alone.

-Antibiotics are only helpful if bacteria have entered the breast and caused an infection—something we help screen for and refer on when needed.
-But most mastitis is inflammatory, and that’s where physiotherapy shines 🌟
+Antibiotics are only helpful if bacteria have entered the breast and caused an infection.
+In that case, we help screen for and refer on when needed.
+Nevertheless, most mastitis is inflammatory, and that’s where physiotherapy shines 🌟

 Common Causes of Mastitis: Why It Happens